Hunter-Open-Source-Club/Constitution/constitution.md

 Standard Legislative Process and Popular Referendum are terms defined in [Article VII Quorum].

-[^about]: This document was written as a collaboration effort the original executive board members.
-The digital version of this document has an index and links for the names of Articles to make navigation easier.
+[^about]: This document was written as a collaborative effort the original executive board members.
+The digital version of this document has an index and links for the names of Articles facilitate navigation.
 It was written in `markdown` and typeset using \LaTeX{} via `pandoc`.
 May it set a precedent that these are all Open Source tools.